kemaltekce/leanlearning/content/mindset/20_focus_time_methods.md

 The timer has multiple advantages.
 If your attention drifts away, which is quite normal, the timer serves as a reminder to refocus again.
-You can see the timer and reflect on if you should keep going and focus or if you are near the end, and taking a break would be fine.
+You can see the time and reflect on if you should keep going and focus or if it would be fine to take a break.

 At the end of the timer, you can even reflect if you want to focus for a bit longer or if you have to take a short break.